Facts and Fancies of Atlantis

 Separating fact from fiction and dispelling the fancies that surround the subject of Atlantis

-It is not our intention to write a book about Atlantis.
-Nor do we wish to add to the many speculations about its supposed location, or feed the appetite of those who wish to be 'thrilled' by the weird and wonderful fantasies derived from channeled sources.
+In this, the first of a series of articles about Atlantis, we aim to provide our readers with a broad overview of the subject, by separating fact from fiction, dispelling misinformation, and clearing up the many misunderstandings in connection with the lost continent.
+It is not our intention to write a book about Atlantis; there are plenty of these to be had, the best of which we review and recommend in the sidebar.
+Nor do we wish to add to the many speculations about the supposed location of Atlantis, or feed the appetite of those who wish to be 'thrilled' by the weird and wonderful fantasies derived from channeled sources.
 Least of all are we interested in proving the existence of Atlantis to the satisfaction of sceptics.
-We aim to give you FACTS, not fancies, which you can verify for and by yourself.
+We aim to give you FACTS, not fancies, which you can verify for and by yourself through your own research.

 Fact versus fancy